ipazc/ipazc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I consider myself a passionate individual about technology and computer science, embarking on my journey as a self-taught programmer back in 1996 with Basic on an Amstrad CPC 6128.
-My formal studies in the field of computer science commenced at the University of León, where I earned my bachelor's degree in computer science in 2015.
-I continued with an official master's degree in computer engineering in 2017 and culminated my academic journey with a Ph.D. in production engineering and computing with a focus on artificial intelligence in 2023.
+I’m a technology enthusiast who has been fascinated by computers since I first started programming in Basic on an Amstrad CPC 6128 back in 1996.
+This curiosity led me to formally study computer science at the University of León (Spain), where I earned my bachelor's degree in 2015, followed by a master's degree in computer engineering in 2017.
+In 2023, I completed my Ph.D. in production engineering and computing, focusing on applying artificial intelligence to optimize energy consumption and production management.

-My doctoral thesis was centered around the application of artificial intelligence to optimize energy consumption and production management, standing out for the development of innovative machine learning and deep learning methods.
-My research involved creating custom artificial neural networks and advanced techniques for analyzing time series energy data, enabling absence imputation, granularity reconstruction, anomaly detection, and data classification.

-I have been working in computer-related positions since 2014, transitioning from roles in public research at the National Institute of Cybersecurity to the private sector at SMARKIA Energy SL.
-The past 8 years have been particularly significant, as I specialized in a data science and machine learning engineering role.
-This has allowed me to gain profound expertise in the realms of computer science and artificial intelligence.
-I'm a passionate autodidact with experience in a wide range of programming languages, with a high degree of specialization in Python, including advanced proficiency in frameworks such as Numpy, Pandas, Tensorflow, Scikit-Learn, and Matplotlib.
-My skills also extend to server administration, especially in Linux environments like Debian and Ubuntu, and I have a strong interest in Microsoft Azure cloud services, where I feel comfortable with offerings such as Azure Blob Storage and Azure Container Apps for deploying auto-scalable services.
+During my Ph.D., I worked on developing AI methods like custom neural networks and techniques for analyzing time-series energy data.
+The goal was to find practical solutions for challenges like data imputation, anomaly detection, and classification—things that could have a real impact on how we use and manage energy.

+Since 2014, I've been fortunate enough to work in different roles across both public research and the private sector.
+My journey began at the National Institute of Cybersecurity, and I later transitioned into the private sector with SMARKIA Energy SL, where I currently serve as Chief AI Officer (CAIO).
+In this role, I have the privilege of leading AI-driven initiatives that aim to create practical solutions for energy management, combining my passion for technology with real-world impact.

+I’m most comfortable working with Python and its ecosystem of tools like Numpy, Pandas, TensorFlow, and Scikit-Learn.
+I also have experience with server administration in Linux environments, especially Debian and Ubuntu, and I enjoy exploring the capabilities of Microsoft Azure’s cloud services for deploying scalable solutions.

-My dedication to research is evident through my publications in renowned scientific journals, where I have made significant contributions to the field of artificial intelligence.
-In addition to my research, I have actively participated in various Hackathons, achieving first and second place awards in two of them, and have presented at conferences around the world.
-I have also created the successful Python package [MTCNN](https://github.com/ipazc/mtcnn) for face detection, which has garnered over 2,000 stars on GitHub.
+Outside of work, I’ve been involved in research, publishing a few articles in scientific journals, and I’ve had the chance to participate in Hackathons and present at conferences around the world.
+I also developed a Python package called [MTCNN](https://github.com/ipazc/mtcnn) for face detection, which has received some positive feedback from the open-source community.

+At the end of the day, I consider myself a lifelong learner who’s always eager to take on new challenges, whether it's through research, coding, or just experimenting with new technologies.